 - If you are in the market for a puppy and want to be sure that you get what is advertised, you can ask for paperwork from the breeders on the lineage of the dog.
 In this case, it also helps to see both parent dogs.

 - If you have a rescue dog from a shelter, the breeding can be more difficult to determine.
 There will be some physical traits, such as head shape, tail, coat markings, etc, that can point you in the right direction.
 Comparing your dog to AKC breed standards is a start.

 - There are also apps that claim to determine the heritage of a dog based on a photograph.
 However, be a little wary unless you find a very highly rated app.
 There is no guarantee of accuracy here.
 A photo doesn’t always guarantee an accurate idea of heritage.

 - A vet has a better chance, than a phot app, of figuring out a cross-breed based on experience.

-- And then we have dog DNA tests.
+- And then we have dog DNA tests (affiliate link).
 Yes that’s right, not only are DNA tests becoming very popular among people tracing their family tree, there are now DNA tests for dogs too.

 Using Dog DNA Testing